damar-wicaksono/wd41-thesis/README.md

 # Bayesian Uncertainty Quantification of Physical Model in Thermal-Hydraulics System Code

-This is a repository for thesis entitled *Bayesian Uncertainty Quantification of Physical Model in Thermal-Hydraulics System Code* submitted to the Doctoral School of Physics as a partial requirement to obtain a doctoral degree in nuclear engineering from the Swiss Federal Institute of Technology, Lausanne (EPFL).
+This is a repository for a thesis entitled *Bayesian Uncertainty Quantification of Physical Model in Thermal-Hydraulics System Code* submitted to the Doctoral School of Physics as a partial requirement to obtain a doctoral degree in nuclear engineering from the Swiss Federal Institute of Technology, Lausanne (EPFL).

 The thesis was successfully defended in a closed oral exam session at the EPFL campus on January 19, 2018 in front of jury members and publicly thereafter at the Paul Scherrer Institut on February 23, 2018.